TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Get-JcSdkPolicyStatus.md

 # Get-JcSdkPolicyStatus

 ## SYNOPSIS
-This endpoint returns the latest policies results for a specific policy.
+This endpoint returns the latest configuration (policy) results for a specific configuration (policy).

 ##### Sample Request